 Regional Education Improvement Collaborative: Update on the South East Improvement Collaborative Report by Dr Grace Vickers, Head of Education 1.
-Purpose of the Report Further to the Cabinet report dated 10 October 2017 regarding the establishment of Regional Improvement Collaboratives, the purpose of this report is to update Cabinet on the progress made to date by the South East Improvement Collaborative (East Lothian, Edinburgh, Fife, Midlothian and Scottish Borders).
+Purpose of the Report Further to the Cabinet report presented in November 2017 which gave officers from Midlothian the authority to develop an action plan for the South East Improvement Collaborative with colleagues from the South East Improvement Collaborative (East Lothian, Edinburgh, Fife, Midlothian and Scottish Borders), the purpose of this report is to present the draft phase 1 action plan.
 2. Background In June 2017, the Scottish Government published the outcome of the national consultation in their report entitled Education Governance: Next Steps.
-This publication is in five main sections: Chapter 1: Introduction Chapter 2: The Case for Change Chapter 3: A school and teacher-led system - Empowering teachers, parents and communities Chapter 4: Educational improvement services to support a school and teacher-led system.
+This publication is in five main sections: Chapter 1: Introduction Chapter 2: The Case for Change Chapter 3: A school and teacher-led system - Empowering teachers. parents and communities Chapter 4: Educational improvement services to support a school and teacher-led system.